AHSAA announces new classifications in High School Sports for 2020-2021

 - Clarke Co.
 3A to 2A.

-- Bayside Academy’s Volleyball team moves up from 4A to 5A after winning 17-straight state titles.
+- Bayside Academy’s Volleyball team moves up from 4A to 5A after winning 18-straight state titles.

 The AHSAA reclassifies every 2 years based on enrollment and a competitive balance factor.
 Competitive Balance was adopted to place successful teams into a higher class.
 For the first time, enrollment was based on grades 9-11 instead of 10-12.